Maurice Pertschuk: World War II

 His younger brother Peter, who joined him in London, signed up for the Royal Air Force, and was later also trained by SOE.

 In mid-April 1942 Pertschuk left for Gibraltar by submarine, and from there by the felucca "Seawolf," landing at Antibes, France, on the night of 21/22 April 1942.
 Once on the ground, he connected with members of the CARTE organization, who helped him get established in Toulouse, at first as a Political Warfare Executive agent, gathering intelligence, providing instruction, distributing anti-German propaganda, leaflets and tracts.
 Later switching to SOE, he organized his PRUNUS network for sabotage and stocking arms, with the help of Dr. Marcel Petit, Robert Vuillemot, Lucien Fayman and Philippe de Gunzbourg.
 PRUNUS eventually developed cells in the Landes, Gers, Hautes Pyrenées, Haute Garonne, Lot and Lot-et-Garonne.
 Wireless operator Marcus Bloom later joined the group.

 The WHEELWRIGHT network of George Starr had no wireless operator to contact London and relied on help from the neighbouring PRUNUS circuit.

 In April 1943, Pertschuk was given a mission to blow up the Toulouse gunpowder factory at Empalot.
 SOE arranged for him meet a foreman working there, Robert Moog, who turned out to be a double agent working for the Abwehr.
 On 12 April the SD arrested Pertschuk, Bloom, and 14 of their key colleagues, and the network collapsed, though de Gunzbourg escaped and transferred to the WHEELWRIGHT network.

 Robert Moog then went on to arrest many key members of the Gilbert circuit, and worked closely with Klaus Barbie in Lyon in planning the arrest of the iconic leader of the National Council of the Resistance, Jean Moulin.

 Pertschuk was deported to Buchenwald, where he wrote a book of lyrical poetry he called "Leaves of Buchenwald."

+Death

 He was executed on 29 March 1945, at age 23, thirteen days before the liberation of the camp.
 His poems were rescued by comrades, who published them in 1946 and again in 2003.